Objectives and Content

 Required Previous Knowledge

-Passed course in medical statistics (MEDSTA / HELSTA or equivalent).
+Passed course, or fully participated in lectures and group work in medical statistics (MEDSTA or equivalent).

 Credit Reduction due to Course Overlap